Compute as Teacher: Turning Inference Compute Into Reference-Free Supervision: Introduction

+\paragraph{Why it works (intuition).} Rollouts sample from the model's uncertainty as when they disagree, they expose where the model hedges.
+Synthesis forces the model to examine that disagreement and either commit to one view with evidence or construct a reconciliation.
+In contrast, selection can only pick one existing answer.
+For non-verifiable domains, rubrics ask ``does this response satisfy criterion X?'' rather than ``is this response good?'' making verification easier as decomposition turns a fuzzy judgment into a sum of fine-grained binary checks.
+Critically, self-proposing rubrics based on the pseudo-reference means that \methodabb can provide rewards for rollouts in non-verifiable domains without relying on any human annotated reference answers.

+\paragraph{Practicality.} The framework is practical and drop-in.
+It requires no human labels, no domain-specific verifiers, and reuses group sampling compute already spent in standard RL. \methodabb amortizes inference-time aggregation into model weights, matching or exceeding aggregation performance while reducing per-query test-time compute by up to 9×.
+The trained policy's responses also often surpass the initial aggregated pseudo-references in quality and demonstrate continued improvement until rollouts converge to similar responses.
+We validate across three model families (Gemma 3 4B, Qwen 3 4B, Llama 3.1 8B) on HealthBench (non-verifiable) and MATH-500 (verifiable).

 \paragraph{\methodabb bridges several lines of work.} Like self-training \citep{schmidhuber2003exploring, schmidhuber2013powerplay, silver2016mastering, silver2018general} and knowledge distillation \citep{hinton2015distilling}, it learns from model-generated supervision, but it derives the target by reconciling multiple samples rather than trusting a single self-label.
-Unlike best-of-$N$ \citep{long2022training} or majority vote \citep{wang2023}, it constructs a new answer that can depart from consensus.
-Compared to LLM-as-a-judge \citep{zheng2023judging}, rubric-based scoring yields decomposed, specific criteria that mitigate instability and bias~\citep{gunjal2025rubrics}.
+Like test-time scaling methods (majority vote, best-of-N), it leverages parallel rollouts, but amortizes the improvements into weights via RL.
+Compared to LLM-as-a-judge rewards \citep{zheng2023judging}, rubric-based scoring yields decomposed, specific criteria that mitigate instability and bias~\citep{dineen2025qa,gunjal2025rubrics}.
 Finally, \methodabb complements programmatic verification \citep{lambert2024tulu} by extending learning to non-verifiable domains where formal checkers are unavailable.

-\textbf{Contributions:} \begin{enumerate} \item \textbf{\methodfull.} A simple procedure that turns inference compute into supervision by estimating a reference from parallel rollouts using a stable anchor policy. \item \textbf{Self-proposed rubric rewards.} A practical, auditable signal for non-verifiable tasks that avoids human references and reduces reliance on brittle judge-only scores. \item \textbf{Comprehensive empirical study.} Test-time and RL gains across MATH-500 and HealthBench and three model families, plus analyses showing non-majority reconciliation, correcting when all rollouts are wrong, and improvements scaling with rollout count. \end{enumerate}